-Light: Heliconia thrive in the same conditions as bananas and bird-of-paradise.
+Light: Heliconia thrives in the same conditions as bananas and bird-of-paradise.
 The can tolerate light conditions from dappled sunlight to full sunlight, especially in northerly latitudes

 Water: All species of Heliconia require ample and continuous water to thrive.
 Plants subjected to drought will experience leaf-browning, especially along the leaf margins.
-To protect your plant during the winter, water with tepid water.
+To protect your plant during the winter, use tepid water during watering.

 Soil: A rich, peat-based potting soil with excellent drainage is beneficial.